-- Pre-requisites: All required - CIST 1122 Hardware Installation and Maintenance - o CIST 1601 Information Security Fundamentals
+- Pre-requisites: All required - CIST 1122 Hardware Installation and Maintenance, with a minimum grade of "C". - o CIST 1601 Information Security Fundamentals, with a minimum grade of "C".

 CIST 2921 IT Analysis, Design, and Project Management (4)

 The course provides a review and application of systems life cycle development methodologies and project management.
 Topics include: Systems planning, systems analysis, systems design, systems implementation, evaluation, and project management.